hhromic/e131-adalight-bridge/README.md

 $ make clean
 ```

+You can install the binary file wherever you want.

 ## Running

-To run the program, you must supply three options:
+To run the program, you must supply two options:

 ```
 Usage: e131-adalight-bridge [-d device] [-u universe]